Efficient Computation of Sequence Mappability: Computing Mappability in Time and Space

-Thus the node $v_p$ is an ancestor of the leaf $u$, but the node $v_{p+1}$ is not.
-Let us consider the children $w_1$, $w_2$ of $v_p$ corresponding to letters $T_i^m[x_{p-1}]$ and $T_j^m[x_{p-1}]$, respectively.
-If $w_1$ is the heavy child, $\beta'$ must contain a modification of heavy origin at position $x_{p+1}$, so $v_{p+1}$ is an ancestor of $u$; a contradiction.
+Thus, the node $v_p$ is an ancestor of the leaf $u$, but the node $v_{p+1}$ is not.
+Let us consider the children $w_1$, $w_2$ of $v_p$ obtained by following edges with labels $T_i^m[x_{p}]$ and $T_j^m[x_{p}]$, respectively.
+If $w_1$ is the heavy child, $\beta'$ must contain a modification of heavy origin at position $x_{p}$, so $v_{p+1}$ is an ancestor of $u$; a contradiction.
 The same contradiction is obtained in the symmetric case that $w_2$ is the heavy child.
-Finally, if both $w_1$ and $w_2$ are light, then either both $\alpha'$ and $\beta'$ contain a modification of wildcard origin at position $x_{p+1}$, which again gives a contradiction, or they both contain a modification of heavy origin, which contradicts the first part of condition~\eqref{eq:cond}. \end{proof}
+Finally, if both $w_1$ and $w_2$ are light, then either both $\alpha'$ and $\beta'$ contain a modification of wildcard origin at position $x_{p}$, which again gives a contradiction, or they both contain a modification of heavy origin, which contradicts the first part of condition~\eqref{eq:cond}. \end{proof}

-\begin{remark} The authors also attempted to adapt the approach of~\cite{DBLP:journals/jcb/ThankachanAA16} but failed due to multiple counting of substring pairs, e.g., for $T=\mathtt{aabbab}$, $k=2$, $m=3$. \end{remark}
+\begin{remark} The recursive approach presented above is somewhat similar to the scheme used by Thankachan et al.~\cite{DBLP:journals/jcb/ThankachanAA16} for computing the longest common substring with up to $k$ mismatches of two strings.
+We attempted to adapt the approach of~\cite{DBLP:journals/jcb/ThankachanAA16} to computing $k$-mappability, but failed due to multiple counting of substring pairs, e.g., for $T=\mathtt{aabbab}$, $k=2$, $m=3$.
+Another virtue of our approach is that we obtain time complexity better by a factor of $k!$ for super-constant $k$. \end{remark}

-\paragraph{Implementation and complexity.} Our Algorithm~\ref{algo}, excluding the counting phase in the leaves, has exactly the same structure as Algorithm~1 in \cite{DBLP:conf/cpm/Charalampopoulos18}.
-Proposition~13 from \cite{DBLP:conf/cpm/Charalampopoulos18} provides a bound on the total size of the generated compact trie and an efficient implementation based on finger-search trees.
-We apply that proposition for a family $\mathcal{F}$ of size $\Oh(n)$ composed of substrings $T_i^m$ to obtain the following bounds.
+\paragraph{Implementation and complexity.} Our Algorithm~\ref{algo}, excluding the counting phase in the leaves, has exactly the same structure as Algorithm~1 in~\cite{DBLP:conf/cpm/Charalampopoulos18}.
+Proposition~13 from~\cite{DBLP:conf/cpm/Charalampopoulos18} provides a bound on the total number of the generated modified strings and an efficient implementation based on finger-search trees.
+We apply that proposition for a family $\mathbf{F}$ composed of substrings $T_i^m$ to obtain the following bounds.